dkramer/pos/README.md

 Hello World.

 I used an h2 in memory DB.
-I used plain JDBC to access the DB.
+I used plain JDBC to access the DB as per instructions.
+Normally I would use some type of ORM.
-Opted for a DB to make sure my code runs and can be tested
+Opted for a DB to make sure my code runs and can be tested.

 Project Request:
 Build a Spring rest service that accepts a long CustomerID and returns a Map<long InvoiceID, String TenderType>.
 This method will get all